dev-guy/geo/README.md

 ## Purpose

-Geo is the world's most overengineered country combobox.
+Geo is the world's most over-engineered country combobox.
 Countries are stored in a Postgres table and cached in memory for fast searches.

 ![CleanShot 2025-06-12 at 20 40 52@2x](https://github.com/user-attachments/assets/d477b01d-dece-4fff-ac26-d139cfc8a611)
 **Or:**